Burgess on Joyce: Here Comes Everybody

 Burgess returned to Joyce on various other occasions throughout his career.
 In 1973, shortly after he had taught a course on Ulysses at City College in New York, he was commissioned by the editors at André Deutsch to write Joysprick, a full-length book about the language of James Joyce, published in their ‘Language Library’ series.
 The tone of this work is more relaxed and writerly than Here Comes Everybody, and it includes parodies and rewrites of Joyce’s work.
 Borrowing a distinction from the book, the critic Richard Luckett wrote in the Spectator that Burgess had produced ‘a splendid rewrite of the opening of Ulysses in language appropriate to an American Class 1 novelist.’
 The Times Literary Supplement welcomed Burgess’s second Joyce book as a work whose value lay in suggesting a new critical approach to the Joyce canon, based on linguistic analysis.

 Burgess’s next major reckoning with Joyce came in 1982, when BBC Radio 3 and Raidió Teilifís Éireann (RTE) jointly broadcast a radio production of Blooms of Dublin, a musical play based on Ulysses.
 This adaptation captures the bawdy and comedic elements of Joyce’s novel in songs such as ‘Copulation without Population’ and ‘Warm Full-Blooded Life’.
 Burgess had been working on the musical since 1965, and he continued to revise it after Hutchinson published the text in 1986.
-Although Burgess made an Italian translation of Blooms of Dublin (working with his wife, Liana) towards the end of his life in 1993, this play with music has never been presented on the stage, as he intended.
+Working with his wife Liana, he made an Italian translation of Blooms of Dublin towards the end of his life in 1993, but this play with music has never been presented on the stage, as he intended.

-It is clear from these examples that Joyce was a major influence on Burgess’s writing, and on his more general thinking about literature, language and music.
-The abundance of this published work demonstrates that Joyce was never far from his mind.
-Now that Here Comes Everybody is back in print after more than 35 years, it is possible for a new generation of readers to discover Burgess’s enormous enthusiasm for Joyce and his copious canon of literary work.
+It is clear from these examples that Joyce was a major influence on Burgess’s writing, and on his wider practice of literature, language and music.
+The abundance of this published work demonstrates that Joyce was rarely out of his thoughts.
+Now that Here Comes Everybody is back in print, it is possible for a new generation of readers to discover Burgess’s enormous enthusiasm for Joyce and his copious canon of literary work.